-The Group's Board, Audit and Risk Committees are responsible for monitoring compliance with the Group's Risk Management policies and procedures and for reviewing the adequacy of the Enterprise Risk Management Framework in relation to the risks faced by the Group in keeping with the risk appetite.
-The Group Audit and Risk Committees are assisted in these functions by Internal Audit, Compliance and Risk Departments.
-Internal Audit undertakes both planned and special reviews of risk management controls and procedures, the results of which are reported quarterly to the Board Audit committee.
+The Group's Board Audit and Compliance and Risk Committees are responsible for monitoring compliance with the Group's Risk Management policies and procedures and for reviewing the adequacy of the Enterprise Risk Management Framework in relation to the risks faced by the Group in keeping with the risk appetite.
+The Group Audit and Compliance and Risk Committees are assisted in these functions by Internal Audit, Compliance and Risk Departments.
+Internal Audit undertakes both planned and special reviews of risk management controls and procedures, the results of which are reported quarterly to the Board Audit and Compliance and Risk Committee.
 The Risk Management and Compliance Units ensures adherence to internal policies and procedures, and regulatory rules and guidelines.